Category: Foodie Find

 We even made it to the Mint!
 Unfortunately, photos aren’t permitted. *sad face* So, I can’t show you any of it.
 The Mint was such a cool experience for all of us.
 There’s a free self-guided tour that shows how coins are made.
 If you have a chance to visit the Mint, we highly recommend it!
 We learned a lot and scored some pretty cool souvenirs.

 Yup.
 It’s a Philly Cheesesteak!
 We had to do it.
 I know…how touristy…but look at that sandwich!!
 It was sooo stinkin’ good!!!
 There are several places to go to try the famed Philly sandwich.
-The two you’ve probably heard about are Pat and Gino’s but, when we looked up reviews…they both had horrible ones!
+The two you’ve probably heard about are Pat and Gino’s but, when we looked them up…they both had horrible reviews!
 Terrible!
 We found Sonny’s Famous!
 If you’re ever in Philly, you have got to try Sonny’s.
 And make sure you get the loaded fries!

 It’s spring here…There are flowers everywhere!
 I love these white flowering vines we found outside the Independence Hall Visitor Center!